Mill Park, Victoria: Modern Mill Park

-Modern Mill Park consists of both the traditional Mill Park land and the expanding neighborhood of Mill Park Lakes, located to the Northeast.
+Modern Mill Park consists of both the traditional Mill Park land and the expanding neighbourhood of Mill Park Lakes, located to the Northeast.

-Shopping in Mill Park consists of The Stables Shopping Centre, located on Childs Road, Plenty Valley Shopping Centre, located on McDonald's Road and Mill Park Plaza, located on the corner of Plenty Road and Development Boulevard close to the suburb of South Morang, is a shopping strip containing retail and consumer outlets, including, TAB, restaurants, real estate agents, sport and leisure, and indoor/outdoor Children's Childcare centre.
+Shopping in Mill Park consists of The Stables Shopping Centre, located on Childs Road, and the Plenty Valley Shopping Centre, located on McDonald's Road.

+Mill Park Plaza, located on the corner of Plenty Road & Development Boulevard, is a shopping strip containing retail and consumer outlets including TAB, Restaurants, Take-away Food, Medical Centre, Allied Health services, Swim Centre, Real estate agency and Children's Childcare centre.

-The Mill Park Library built in 2002 is a large, modern and spacious building designed by Oaten Stanistreet Architects and well-used by the residents of Mill Park and other suburbs.
+The Mill Park Library, constructed in 2002, is a large, modern and spacious building designed by Oaten Stanistreet Architects and well-used by the residents of Mill Park and other suburbs.
 It is managed by Yarra Plenty Regional Library.

 Mill Park is also home to a community radio station, Plenty Valley FM (3PVR), which broadcasts on 88.6 MHz.
 The station's studios are located at 284 Childs Road.
 The station is officially designated as emergency broadcaster for its broadcast area, which includes the shires of Nillumbik and Whittlesea.

-The Mill Park Leisure Centre is underwent a major $25 million renovation and re-opened in 2021.
+The Mill Park Leisure Centre underwent a major $25 million renovation and re-opened in 2021.

 Sport

-Mill Park Football Club, an Australian rules football team, competes in the Northern Football League and are based at Redleap Reserve behind the Stables Shopping Centre.
+Mill Park Football Club, an Australian rules football team, competes in the Northern Football League and is based at Redleap Reserve behind the Stables Shopping Centre.

-Mill Park Soccer Club, an Association football team are based at Partridge Street Reserve.
-The senior mens team competes in the Victorian State League 2 North-West.
-The clubs biggest win came in a 8-0 win against Old Ivanhoe Grammarians.
+Mill Park Soccer Club, an Association football, team are based at Partridge Street Reserve.
+The senior men's team competes in the Victorian State League 2 North-West.
+The club's biggest win came in a 8–0 win against Old Ivanhoe Grammarians.

 Mill Park serves as the northern suburbs home of softball.
 Northern District Softball Association is based in Mill Park Reserve on Morang Drive and is the only softball association in the area, the next closest being Fawkner Park based Melbourne Softball Association.
 N.D.S.A offers softball to all ages and abilities and has sent several players to State and National teams.
 Any Saturday in summer can see the park alive with children and adults alike.